See Here for First Review: Defy Hardwood Stain Review

 No mold or mildew on the flooring surface or decking railings.
-Small amount was visible on the stairs.
+A small amount was visible on the stairs.

 Ease of Application: 8

 Defy Hardwood penetrates IPE extremely well without any filming on the surface of the wood.
-Coverage per square foot is less then an oil-based stain but similar to other water based wood stains.
-We followed the manufacturers advice and used a truck brush for application.
+Coverage per square foot is less than an oil-based stain but similar to other water based wood stains.
+We followed the manufacturer’s advice and used a truck brush for application.
 It was a little messy but it did apply evenly to the surface.
-One coat to the floors took less then 30 minutes.
+One coat to the floors took less than 30 minutes.